This document describes how to troubleshoot issues with VM Manager. VM Manager includes the following features:

-- Cloud Logging: use the Cloud Console or
+- Cloud Logging: use the Google Cloud console or Google Cloud CLI

 Serial port console

-Go to the Logging > Logs Explorer (Logs Viewer) page in the Cloud Console:
+Go to the Logging > Logs Explorer (Logs Explorer) page in the Google Cloud console:

 If needed, select an existing Google Cloud project at the top of the page, or create a new project.